 But you can use brighter constellations and asterisms first, and use them to star hop to find Pisces.

 The Summer Triangle is a very well know asterism formed by 3 of the brighter stars in the sky: Altair, Deneb, and Vega.

-It is very easy to recognize, especially during the Summer months, where it can be found exactly overhead around midnight.
-During Spring it can be found to the West after Sunset, and in the Fall it can still be seen for a few hours of the evening setting in the West.
-It can’t be seen in Winter so this method is not going to work then.
+This triangle is very easy to recognize, especially during the Summer months, where it can be found exactly overhead around midnight.
+In Spring it can be found to the West after Sunset, and in the Fall it can still be seen in the West for a few hours in the evening.
+It can’t be seen in Winter so this method is not going to work during those months.

 Once you have located the Summer triangle, trace an imaginary line from Vega that “splits” the triangle perpendicular to the base formed by Altair and Deneb.